 The same views after the remodel.
 You can see the Red Bull insignia in the floor.
 You will also see the rifle range firing line tiled in red on the floor in the photo on the right.
 The three targets framed and hanging on the wall at the end of the Hall are 50 feet from the firing line.
 The rifle target is in the center and the two targets on either side are handgun – slow fire and rapid fire.

 The installation of the duct for the heat pump.
 This unit also provides heat and air conditioning to the kitchen (future construction project) and the meeting room occupied by the Civil Air Patrol.
 The ceiling tile has been removed and the furring strips for it were left in place.
 The original plaster ceiling is above the furring strips.
 A portion of that ceiling had been replaced when a steam pipe for the boiler developed a leak.
-This leak also required the replacement of a portion of the maple floor on the Drill Floor / basketball court.
+This leak also required the replacement of a portion of the maple floor on the Drill Floor/Basketball court.

 The installation of the custom cut floor tile with the 34th Infantry Division insignia.
-Evidently the camera flash gives the illusion of a bald spot on my head.